 1A-1B or equivalent.
 Note: calculus courses at most institutions either have no differential equations, or less than Berkeley's Math 1B.
-Transfer students who have taken such courses need to learn the relevant differential equations material (Stewart, Single Variable Calculus, Early Transcendentals, for

-UC Berkeley, Chapters 9 and 17) on their own.
+Transfer students who have taken such courses need to learn the relevant differential equations material (Stewart, Single Variable Calculus, Early Transcendentals, for UC Berkeley, Chapters 9 and 17) on their own, by approximately the week of Oct 23th, 2017.
 Please contact the GSI in your discussion session if you have concern for this.